-This material is based on research sponsored by the Air Force Research Laboratory, under agreement number FA9550-07-1-0011.
+Acknowledgment: This material is based on research sponsored by the Air Force Research Laboratory, under agreement number FA9550-07-1-0011.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Air Force Office of Scientific Research or the U.S. Government.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Air Force Research Laboratory or the U.S. Government.